Emory-HITI/Niffler/modules/cold-extraction/README.md

 	"FirstAttr": "PatientID",
 	"FirstIndex": 0,
 ```
-The output will be CSV file consisting of PatientID, StudyInstanceUID, AccessionNumber, and StudyDescription
+The output will be in cfind-output.csv consisting of PatientID, StudyInstanceUID, AccessionNumber, and StudyDescription
 in the StorageFolder.

 ## Troubleshooting